Air Chambers: Small honeycomb spaces within the sash and frame which help to insulate and strengthen the window.

 Bay Window: Angled combination of three windows that project out from the wall of the home.
 Windows are commonly joined at 30- or 45-degree angles.

-Blind Stop: A sash or window frame member applied to the exterior vertical edge of the side and head jamb in order to serve as a stop for the top sash and to form with the brick molding and/or casing a rabbet for the storm sash, screens, blinds, and shutters.
+Blind Stop: A sash or window frame member applied to the exterior vertical edge of the side and head jamb in order to serve as a stop for the top sash and to form with the brick molding and/or casing a rabbet for the storm sash, screens, blinds, and custom shutters.

 Bottom Rail: The bottom horizontal member of a window sash.